 Under the federal Clean Water Act (CWA) §101(a)(3), requiring WET testing is reasonably appropriate for site-specific Missouri State Operating Permits for discharges to waters of the state issued under the National Pollutant Discharge Elimination System (NPDES).
 WET testing is also required by 40 CFR 122.44(d)(1).
-WET testing ensures that the provisions in the 10 CSR 20-6.010(8)(A)7. and the Water Quality Standards 10 CSR 20-7.031(4)(D),(F),(G),(I)2.A & B are being met.
-Under [10 CSR 20-6.010(8)(A)4], the Department may require other terms and conditions that it deems necessary to assure compliance with the Clean Water Act and related regulations of the Missouri Clean Water Commission.
+WET testing ensures that the provisions in the 10 CSR 20-6.010(8)(A) and the Water Quality Standards 10 CSR 20-7.031(4)(D),(F),(G),(J)2.A & B are being met.
+Under [10 CSR 20-6.010(8)(B)], the Department may require other terms and conditions that it deems necessary to assure compliance with the Clean Water Act and related regulations of the Missouri Clean Water Commission.
 In addition the following MCWL apply: §§§644.051.3 requires the Department to set permit conditions that comply with the MCWL and CWA; 644.051.4 specifically references toxicity as an item we must consider in writing permits (along with water quality-based effluent limits, pretreatment, etc...); and 644.051.5 is the basic authority to require testing conditions.
 WET test will be required by facilities meeting the following criteria:

-Facility is a designated Major.
-Facility continuously or routinely exceeds its design flow.
-Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeded.
+☐ Facility is a designated Major.
+Facility continuously or routinely exceeds its design flow. ☐ Facility that exceeds its design population equivalent (PE) for BOD 5 whether or not its design flow is being exceeded.
 Facility (whether primarily domestic or industrial) that alters its production process throughout the year.
-Facility handles large quantities of toxic substances, or substances that are toxic in large amounts.
-Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) \boxtimes Facility is a municipality with a Design Flow ≥ 22,500 gpd.
+Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. ☐ Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH 3) \square Facility is a municipality with a Design Flow \geq 22,500 gpd.
 Other - please justify.

-At this time, the permittee is not required to conduct WET test for this facility.
+✓ The permittee is not required to conduct WET test for this facility.
+The previous permit included requirements to conduct an Acute WET test once during the permit cycle.
 The permit writer has conducted reasonable potential determinations for all anticipated pollutants and established numeric effluent limitations where reasonable potential exists.
-Also, the facility has passed previous WET tests.
-Therefore, the permit writer has made a reasonable potential determination which concluded the facility does not have reasonable potential to exceed narrative water quality standards for acute toxicity.
+Therefore, the permit writer has made a reasonable potential determination which concluded the facility does not have reasonable potential to exceed narrative water quality standards for acute toxicity if the facility is in compliance with final effluent limits for Ammonia.
+Therefore the acute WET testing requirements have been removed from this permit.